 Bay Shore in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 42.641′ N, 73° 14.489′ W. Marker is in Bay Shore, New York, in Suffolk County.
-Memorial can be reached from the intersection of South Clinton Avenue and Bayview Avenue.
+40° 43.208′ N, 73° 14.954′ W. Marker is in Bay Shore, New York, in Suffolk County.
+Marker is on Main Street (Montauk Highway) east of Ocean Avenue, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Bay Shore NY 11706, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Dr. George S. King Park (a few steps from this marker); Site of Vitagraph Company of America (approx. 0.2 miles away); Bay Shore (approx. ¾ mile away); Still on Patrol (approx. ¾ mile away); The Silent Service (approx. ¾ mile away); The United States Life-Saving Service on Fire Island (approx. 0.8 miles away); Whale SharkDoxsee Clam Factory (approx. 1.4 miles away).
 Touch for a list and map of all markers in Bay Shore.